 Special Advisor to the President for Carbon Neutrality Strategy

-Drew is a former managing director of U-M’s Erb Institute for Global Sustainable Enterprise, and previously worked in the energy sector, focusing on the commercialization of clean and renewable technologies.
-He conducted his graduate studies at the University of Michigan where he earned an MBA from the Business School (now Ross) and an MSc from the School of Natural Resources and Environment (now SEAS).
-He also holds a bachelor’s degree in Business Economics from the University of Arizona.
+Prior to joining the University of Michigan, Drew worked in the energy sector, focusing on the commercialization of clean and renewable technologies.
+He earned an MBA from the University of Michigan Business School (now Ross) and an MS from the School of Natural Resources and Environment (now SEAS).
+He also holds a bachelor’s degree in business economics from the University of Arizona.